Falcon Heavy: Design

 The first stage is powered by three Falcon 9 derived cores, each equipped with nine Merlin 1D engines.
 The Falcon Heavy has a total sea-level thrust at liftoff of 2327 t-f, from the 27 Merlin 1D engines, while thrust rises to 2517 t-f as the craft climbs out of the atmosphere.
 The upper stage is powered by a single Merlin 1D engine modified for vacuum operation, with a thrust of 95.2 t-f, an expansion ratio of 117:1 and a nominal burn time of 397 seconds.
 At launch, the center core throttles to full power for a few seconds for additional thrust, then throttles down.
 This allows a longer burn time.
 After the side boosters separate, the center core throttles back up to maximum thrust.
 For added reliability of restart, the engine has dual redundant pyrophoric igniters (Triethylaluminium-Triethylborane) (TEA-TEB).
 The interstage, which connects the upper and lower stage for Falcon 9, is a carbon fiber aluminum core composite structure.
 Stage separation occurs via reusable separation collets and a pneumatic pusher system.
 The Falcon 9 tank walls and domes are made from Aluminum–lithium alloy.
 SpaceX uses an all-friction stir welded tank.
 The second stage tank of Falcon 9 is simply a shorter version of the first stage tank and uses most of the same tooling, material, and manufacturing techniques.
 This approach reduces manufacturing costs during vehicle production.

+A Falcon Heavy with a second stage mission-extension kit, boosters set up for recovery, and an expendable center core.